huiminlim/advent-of-code/2023/python/day_03/README.md

 ## Part 2

-This was similar to part 1.
+This was similar to part 1, but I multiplied them instead after finding the numbers to derive the gear ratio.